rubenarslan/formr.org/README.md

 This simple component allows you to delay the continuation of the run until a certain date, time of day or to wait relative to a date that a user specified (such as her graduation date or the last time he cut his nails).
 See the **OpenCPU + R + Knitr + Markdown** section to find out how to personalise the text shown while waiting.

 ### Branch
-Branches are components that allow to evaluate R conditions on a user's data.
-Depending on whether the result evaluates to true/1 or false/0, you can go to different positions in the run - these can be later or earlier in the run (the latter creates loops, for e.g. diaries, training interventions, etc.).
+Branches are components that allow you to evaluate R conditions on a user's data.
+Depending on whether the result evaluates to true/1 or false/0, you can jump to different positions in the run - these can be later or earlier in the run (the latter creates loops, for e.g. diaries, training interventions, etc.).

 ### TimeBranch
 These components are the bastard children of a Pause + Branch: If the user accesses the run within the specified time frame (like a Pause), the run jumps to one position in the run (like a Branch).
 If she doesn't, the run progresses to a different position in the run (e.g. to a reminder email).
 This component is useful, if you need to set up a period during which a survey is accessible or if you want to automatically send reminders after some time elapsed.